 Limestone doesn’t experience that heat, so it remains soft and easy to carve into any shape you want, including ornate details.
 Limestone countertops or tiles will bring a stylish feel to your kitchen and home.

 Limestone countertops are so popular because limestone is:

 - easy to carve,

 - will last a lifetime if cared for correctly

 Limestone has been popular with architects and designers for literally thousands of years for these reasons.

 If you’re looking for a beautiful piece of stone which will stand the test of time, then limestone is definitely worth considering.

 Be aware that limestone is heavy and can produce dust when it’s being carved, so it’s important to purchase from a supplier with its own installation team and expert fitters.

-Like any natural stone, limestone can be expensive – so it’s an investment piece for your home interior design.
-However, with the right care and treatment, a limestone countertop really will last a lifetime.
-If you are looking for a more affordable way to use limestone in your kitchen or bathroom design, then you could consider limestone tiles instead of a full countertop.
+Some people find the cost of limestone countertops is outside of their budget.
+However, if you are looking for a more affordable way to use limestone in your kitchen or bathroom design, then you could consider limestone tiles instead of a full countertop.
 That also gives you the opportunity to play with different combinations of colors and textures.